lualfonso/raml2mcs/README.md

 ## Command

-    raml2mcs.rb --from raml_folder --to generate_code
+    raml2mcs.rb --from raml_folder --to java_output

 ## To Do List
 -  JUnit Test